-New in 1998, the City helped fund the Salvation Army Hope House Shelter which provides homeless women and children with room and board along with other personal needs.
-Colorado West Mental Health's new transitional housing program for young adults between 18 and 21 can be applauded as a new program that serves a susceptible population by preventing homelessness.
+In 1998 and 1999, the City helped fund the Salvation Army Hope House Shelter which provides homeless women and children with room and board along with other personal needs.
+Colorado West Mental Health's new transitional housing program for young adults between 18 and 21 is a new program that serves a susceptible population by preventing homelessness.
 According to mental health officials, often mental health patients between 18 and 21 are left on their own due to the lack of available housing programs thereby causing many of them to become homeless.
-The City continued to address the needs of homeless persons during the 1998 Program Year with support of the Catholic Outreach's Day Center for the Homeless.
+The City continued to address the needs of homeless persons during the 1999 Program Year with support of the Catholic Outreach's Day Center for the Homeless.
 This Center is the only one of its kind to offer these services to the homeless in Grand Junction.
 The Center has been very successful and well received.
 In addition to the CDBG funds being used for this project, numerous private organizations in the community have made donations and contributions to keep this center open.
 Homeless persons are able to take advantage of some services that may help them to not be homeless anymore.
 Numerous homeless persons have become employed and have been able to find a permanent place to live.
-In January 1998 as well as in past years the City has participated in the discussion of a Continuum of Care for the Homeless.
+The City has participated in the discussion of a Continuum of Care for the Homeless.
 The City is served in this area by the Continuum of Care Initiative being coordinated and provided by the Colorado Coalition for the Homeless.
-This group has put together a Continuum of Care narrative that includes Grand Junction in its Mesa/Garfield geographic area code
+This group has put together a Continuum of Care narrative that includes Grand Junction in its Mesa/Garfield geographic area code.